 It is very easy to reach Halebidu.
 You need to reach Hassan and from there it’s around 25 to 30 Kms.

-Hassan is very well connected to Bangalore, Mysore and Mangalore.
-Once can take a direct bus from these locations to reach Hassan.
+One can take a direct bus from these locations to reach Hassan.

-There is various tour packages available from these locations which cover HalebiduÂ and many other temples around.
+There is various tour packages available from these locations which cover Halebidu and many other temples around.

 If you are driving from Bangalore take the below route.